attilammagyar/mpe-emulator/README.md

 bit plugin host application, e.g. because they want to keep using some really old plugins which are not available for 64 bit systems.

-If you are in doubt, then try the 64 bit FST version, and if your plugin host application doesn't recognize it, then try the VST 3 bundle, and if that still fails to load, then try the 64 bit VST 3 single file version, then the 32 bit FST version, then the 32 bit VST 3 single file version, and so on.
+If you are in doubt, then try the 64 bit FST version ("`x64_64`" or "`X64`"), and if your plugin host application doesn't recognize it, then try the VST 3 bundle, and if that still fails to load, then try the 64 bit VST 3 single file version, then the 32 bit FST version ("`X86`"), then the 32 bit VST 3 single file version, and so on.

 ##### Packages